Learning in repeated auctions

 \section{Abstract}

 Online auctions are one of the most fundamental facets of the modern economy and power an industry generating hundreds of billions of dollars a year in revenue.
-Auction theory has historically focused on the question of designing the best way to sell a single item to potential buyers, with the concurrent objectives of maximizing the revenue generated or the welfare created.
-Those results relied on some prior Bayesian knowledge agents have on each-other and/or on infinite computational power.
-All those assumptions are no longer satisfied in new markets such as online advertisement: similar items are sold repeatedly, and agents are unaware of each other or might try to manipulate each-other.
-On the other hand, statistical learning theory now provides tools to supplement those missing assumptions in the long run, as agents are able to learn from their environment to improve their strategies.
+Auction theory has historically focused on the question of designing the best way to sell a single item to potential buyers, with the concurrent objectives of maximizing revenue generated or welfare created.
+Theoretical results in this area have typically relied on some prior Bayesian knowledge agents were assumed to have on each-other.
+This assumption is no longer satisfied in new markets such as online advertising: similar items are sold repeatedly, and agents are unaware of each other or might try to manipulate each-other.
+On the other hand, statistical learning theory now provides tools to supplement those missing pieces of information given enough data, as agents can learn from their environment to improve their strategies.

-This survey covers the recent advances of learning in repeated auctions, starting from the traditional economical study of optimal one-shot auctions with a Bayesian prior.
-We will then focus on the question of learning these mechanism from a dataset of the past values of bidders.
+This survey covers recent advances in learning in repeated auctions, starting from the traditional economic study of optimal one-shot auctions with a Bayesian prior.
+We then focus on the question of learning optimal mechanisms from a dataset of bidders' past values.
 The sample complexity as well as the computational efficiency of different methods will be studied.
-We will also investigate online variants where gathering those data has a cost to be accounted for, either by seller or buyers ("earning while learning").
-In a second step, we will further assume that bidders are also adaptive to the mechanism as they interact repeatedly with the same seller.
-We will show how strategic agents can actually manipulate repeated auctions, at their own advantage.
+We will also investigate online variants where gathering data has a cost to be accounted for, either by seller or buyers ("earning while learning").
+Later in the survey, we will further assume that bidders are also adaptive to the mechanism as they interact repeatedly with the same seller.
+We will show how strategic agents can actually manipulate repeated auctions, to their own advantage.
 A particularly interesting example is that of reserve price improvements for strategic buyers in second price auctions.

-At the end of this stand-alone survey (reminders of the different techniques used are provided), we will describe new interesting direction of research on repeated auctions.
+All the questions discussed in this survey are grounded in real-world applications and many of the ideas and algorithms we describe are used every day to power the Internet economy.

 \begin{refsegment}